Today, May 16, marks the fourth day of our travels, and our final full day in Warsaw.

 We ate our pastries while watching six teenage Polish street performers break dance.
 It was one of the most impressive things I’ve ever seen.
 I recorded a video, and I will upload it once I am back in the United States.

-Our group decided we wanted to visit Praga, which is a district of Warsaw on the northeast side of the Vistula River.
+Our group decided we wanted to visit Praga, which is a district of Warsaw on the northeast side of the River Vistula.
 It is known for it’s [even more] relaxed atmosphere and it’s street art.
 A good depiction of the area would be a Polish-speaking Asheville, but with a more beachy culture, filled with California-style food trucks/shipping containers and riverside bars with sprawling wooden decks.
 A local we met had specifically recommended a restaurant called the Bazaar, so we had decided to eat there once we arrived in Praga.

 Sadly, we never found it.
 We had a bit of difficulty crossing the river.
 We did not want take a taxi for fear that the driver would “run us around” since we were foreigners (which means to take a unnecessarily long route so our fee is high), so after asking around, we decided our best option would be to take a tram.
 Unfortunately, we never could find the tram station.
 Even between consulting a map and asking the locals, nothing/no one could tell us where to purchase tickets or find a tram station.
 Rather than giving up, we decided to take the Metro.